Juvenile Records in Minnesota

 - Certain Minnesota statutes require or permit access to a juvenile adjudication history as a condition to the employment in specified occupations (for example, some requiring licensing by the Minnesota Department of Human Services) or other non-criminal justice system uses.
 In those situations, the BCA has authority to release juvenile records relating to those qualifying adjudications.
 Minn.
 Stat. § 299C.095, subd.
 1(b).

-- The Minnesota Bureau of Criminal Apprehension (BCA) is provided data in juvenile petitions (even where no adjudication has resulted) involving felony or gross misdemeanor-level claimed offenses.
+- The Minnesota Bureau of Criminal Apprehension (BCA) is provided data in juvenile petitions (even where no adjudication has resulted) involving unproven (as well as adjudicated) felony or gross misdemeanor-level claimed offenses.
 Minn.
 Stat. §260B.171, subd.
 2.

 Delinquency proceedings conducted by the juvenile court are closed to the public, except: